 It’s Flu Season!
 A Little Prevention Goes a Long Way

 A cough here, and a sniffle there.
 That’s the sound of Flu season.
-Influenza activity peaks between December and February, according to The Centers for Disease Control and Prevention.
-That means the risk of contracting the flu remains a concern well into the new year.
+You can take steps to minimize your exposure to influenza, according to The Centers for Disease Control & Prevention – Flu.

 Simple things you can do around the office:

 An Apple a Day Keeps the Doctor Away

 Staying as healthy as possible makes it easier for the body to fend off infections.
 Provide healthy snack options and bottled water to help replenish employees.
 Encourage everyone to get a good night’s sleep and drink plenty of fluids.

 Encourage employees to get a flu shot.
 Check if your insurer offers any type of mobile vaccination clinic.
 Some medical providers will come out to businesses to provide flu shots for a fee.
 Or, send an email reminder to employees with a flu vaccine finder link to find a location nearest them.

 Keep disinfectant sprays or wipes readily available.
 Frequently spray down door handles, break room surfaces, and anything else that many people touch all day.
 If employees share any tools, such as tablets or headsets, make sure you have the appropriate cleaners to disinfect these surfaces.
 Remind everyone to clean the shared equipment at the beginning of each shift change or when people trade tools.
 Keep hand sanitizers readily available in common areas.

 Post signs in the break room and restroom reminding employees to wash their hands.
 The Center for Disease Control and Prevention has several free printable posters to help raise awareness about hand washing here.